funcompbio/practical10/practical10.md

 The learning objectives for this practical are:

-  * Create HTML documents.
-  * Create Markdown documents.
   * Create R Markdown documents.
+  * Create R Markdown websites.

 # Setup and background